wspivak/APRSBOT-SF/README.md

 wx or weather or forecast <-- Enter your zip code or City, State or City, Country To test your API, configure WXTEST_debug.py with the API you received (also don't forget aprsbot.conf).

+rel or release <--- Immediate release of all stored messages regardless of restrictions

 # ToDo List: